cbogart91/regex-tutorial/README.md

 ## Summary

-This tutorial will go over the components of regex and for example
+This tutorial will go over the components of regex and for example, the below code is a regular expression which is called "Matching a Username":

 ``/^[a-z0-9_-]{3,16}$/``